 Huffman Invites North Coast High School Students to Enter the Congressional Art Competition

-WASHINGTON----Congressman Jared Huffman (D-San Rafael) announced today that the 2013 annual Congressional Art Competition is open to all High School students in California’s Second Congressional District, which spans from the Golden Gate Bridge to the Oregon border.
+WASHINGTON--Congressman Jared Huffman (D-San Rafael) announced today that the 2014 annual Congressional Art Competition is open to all High School students in California’s Second Congressional District, which spans from the Golden Gate Bridge to the Oregon border.

-“I am excited to announce the kickoff of our 2013 Congressional Art Competition.
-This annual competition provides a unique opportunity for Congress to recognize and encourage the artistic talent that we see at high schools every day.
-I invite high school students throughout the North Coast to join their peers across the nation in showcasing their art in the U.S. Capitol Building through this competition,” Huffman said.
+“I am excited to announce the kickoff of our 2014 Congressional Art Competition.
+This competition is an opportunity for Congress to recognize and encourage the impressive artistic talent of our youth.
+I invite high school students up and down California’s North Coast to participate and join their peers across the nation in the opportunity to showcase their art in the U.S. Capitol Building,” Huffman said.

-Semi-finalist competitions will take place in the counties listed below, and a district-wide competition will select the winner of the Second District competition.
+Semi-finalist competitions will take place in each county, and a district-wide competition will select the winner of the Second District.

-Please call Congressman Huffman’s nearest district office to submit an entry and release form, or to obtain more information:
+Please visit Congressman Huffman’s website to obtain more information:

 Guidelines for the Congressional Art Competition: